mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The `encryption_key` field contains an HPKE public key whose private key is held only by the member occupying this leaf (or in the case of a LeafNode in a KeyPackage object, the issuer of the KeyPackage).
-The `credential` contains authentication information for this member, as described in {{credentials}}.
+The `signature_key` field contains the member's public signing key.
+The `credential` field contains information authenticating both the member's identity and the provided signing key, as described in {{credentials}}.

 The `capabilities` field indicates what protocol versions, ciphersuites, extensions, credential types, and non-default proposal types are supported by a client.